mrred00/Arduino-Serial-Monitor-Tutorial/README.md

       delay(1000);
     }
     ```
-    - Her saniye bir, kullanıcının girdiği integer değerleri seri monitöre yazdırılır.
+    - Every second, the user-inputted integer values are printed to the serial monitor.

-### Algoritma:
+### Algorithm:

-1. **Başlangıç:**
+1. **Initialization:**
-    - Temel kütüphaneler eklenir ve global değişkenler tanımlanır.
+    - Basic libraries are included, and global variables are defined.

-2. **Setup Fonksiyonu:**
+2. **Setup Function:**
-    - Seri haberleşme başlatılır.
+    - Serial communication is initiated.
-    - Kullanıcıdan üç adet integer değeri alınır.
+    - The user is prompted to enter three integer values.

-3. **Loop Fonksiyonu:**
+3. **Loop Function:**
-    - Her saniye bir, kullanıcının girdiği integer değerleri seri monitöre yazdırılır.
+    - Every second, the user-inputted integer values are printed to the serial monitor.
-    - `delay(1000)` fonksiyonu ile 1 saniye beklenir.
+    - A `delay(1000)` function is used to wait for 1 second.

-4. **Tekrar:**
+4. **Repeat:**
-    - Loop fonksiyonu sürekli olarak çalışarak değerleri güncel tutar ve seri monitöre yazdırır.
+    - The loop function continuously runs, keeping the user-inputted values up-to-date and displaying them on the serial monitor.

-Bu proje, kullanıcıdan giriş almayı ve ardından bu girişi işlemeyi içerir.
-Seri monitör aracılığıyla kullanıcı ile iletişim kurulur ve alınan değerler ekranda görüntülenir.
-Bu basit proje, Arduino'nun temel özelliklerini ve seri haberleşmeyi anlamak için güzel bir başlangıçtır.
+This project involves taking input from the user and then displaying these values on the screen.
+Communication with the user is established via the serial monitor, and the entered values are continuously updated and displayed.
+This simple project is a good starting point for understanding Arduino's basic features and serial communication.